kevin-fang/ml-tutorials/ScrappyKNN/README.md

 ```
 Relatively simple `predict()` function.
 It simply calls `closest` on the training data, looking for the nearest values and returning them.

 The code after is an exact copy from `knn.py`.
+[Click here to return to the main screen](https://kevin-fang.github.io/ml-tutorials).